 Running in the dark

-If you prefer morning or evenings when you go running in the morning or the evening, make sure to wear the right gear for your safety.
+If you prefer morning or evenings when you go running in winter, make sure to wear the right gear for your safety.
 Besides headlamps, reflective vests, safety armbands and safety shoe clips, there are reflective running beanies, jackets and gloves for running in the dark.

 More fun running in a group